-E3806.2 Openings.
+E3906.2 Openings.
 Openings through which conductors enter shall be adequately closed.

-E3806.3 Metal boxes, conduit bodies and fittings.
+E3906.3 Metal boxes, conduit bodies and fittings.
 Where raceway or cable is installed with metal boxes, or conduit bodies, the raceway or cable shall be secured to such boxes and conduit bodies.

-E3806.4 Unused openings.
-Unused cable or raceway openings in boxes and conduit bodies shall be effectively closed to afford protection substantially equivalent to that of the wall of the box or conduit body.
-Metal plugs or plates used with non-metallic boxes or conduit bodies shall be recessed at least 0.25 inch (6.4 mm) from the outer surface of the box or conduit body.
+E3906.4 Unused openings.
+Unused openings other than those intended for the operation of equipment, those intended for mounting purposes, or those permitted as part of the design for listed equipment, shall be closed to afford protection substantially equivalent to that of the wall of the equipment.
+Metal plugs or plates used with nonmetallic boxes or conduit bodies shall be recessed at least $\frac{1}{4}$ inch (6.4 mm) from the outer surface of the box or conduit body.

-E3806.5 In wall or ceiling.
-In walls or ceilings of concrete, tile or other noncombustible material, boxes employing a flush-type cover or faceplate shall be installed so that the front edge of the box, plaster ring, extension ring, or listed extender will not be set back from the finished surface more than $\frac{1}{4}$ inch (6.4 mm).
+E3906.5 In wall or ceiling.
+In walls or ceilings of concrete, tile or other noncombustible material, boxes employing a flush-type cover or faceplate shall be installed so that the front edge of the box, plaster ring, extension ring, or listed extender will not be set back from the finished surface more than 1/4 inch (6.4 mm).
 In walls and ceilings constructed of wood or other combustible material, boxes, plaster rings, extension rings and listed extenders shall be flush with the finished surface or project therefrom.

-E3806.6 Plaster, gypsum board and plasterboard.
+E3906.6 Plaster, gypsum board and plasterboard.
 Openings in plaster, gypsum board or plasterboard surfaces that accommodate boxes employing a flush-type cover or faceplate shall be made so that there are no gaps or open spaces greater than $\frac{1}{8}$ inch (3.2 mm) around the edge of the box.

-E3806.7 Exposed surface extensions.
-Surface extensions from a flush-mounted box shall be made by mounting and mechanically securing a box or extension ring over the flush box.
+E3906.7 Surface extensions.
+Surface extensions shall be made by mounting and mechanically securing an extension ring over the box.